 Whether it is the primary complaint or a symptom of the underlying disease many children present to healthcare practitioners with skin conditions.

-The Skin Deep Project is a collection of photographs and descriptions of paediatric skin lesions led by Don’t Forget The Bubbles and the Royal London Hospital with contributors from all over the world.
-The project focuses on providing high-quality, accessible images which improve the diversity available in paediatric skin images found online.
+The Skin Deep Project is a collection of photographs and descriptions of paediatric skin lesions led by Don’t Forget The Bubbles and the Royal London Hospital, with contributors worldwide.
+The project focuses on providing high-quality, accessible images that improve the diversity available in online paediatric skin images.
 This will improve identification and patient care.

-But first in order to help identify skin lesions it is helpful to know the right terms to use.
-So let’s start there…
+But first, it is helpful to know the right terms to use to help identify skin lesions.
+So, let’s start there.

 Basic skin anatomy

 The skin is made up of three layers: the epidermis. the dermis and a layer of subcutaneous fat.
 The epidermis is made of many layers of epithelial cells.
 Near the bottom of the epidermis are melanocytes.
-These are a special type of cell that produces melanin, a dark pigment responsible for giving skin it’s colour.
+These are a special type of cell that produces melanin, a dark pigment responsible for giving skin its colour.
 The dermis is made up of connective tissue and contains hair follicles, sweat glands, sebaceous glands, branches of blood vessels, and nerve endings.
-The subcutaneous fat layer below the dermis helps to give our bodies protection, regulate temperature, and anchor the dermis to structures below such as muscle or bone.
+The subcutaneous fat layer below the dermis helps to protect our bodies, regulate temperature, and anchor the dermis to structures below, such as muscle or bone.
 It also contains blood vessels.

-Skin forms a protective barrier for the body but also has multiple other functions including immunological protection, temperature regulation, synthesis of vitamin D, sensation, secretion, and excretion.
+Skin forms a protective barrier for the body but also has multiple other functions, including immunological protection, temperature regulation, vitamin D synthesis, sensation, secretion, and excretion.

 Distribution pattern

-The skin changes associated with eczema are more commonly seen on FLEXURAL surfaces (i.e. the creases) whereas the plaques of psoriasis are more likely to be found on EXTENSOR surfaces.
+The skin changes associated with eczema are more commonly seen on FLEXURAL surfaces (i.e. the creases), whereas psoriatic plaques are more likely to be found on EXTENSOR surfaces.

 Configuration

-Having figured out the distribution of the lesion it is then time to figure out the configuration.
-This is the pattern or shape.
+After determining the distribution of the lesion, it is time to determine the configuration, which is the pattern or shape.

 Are the lesions DISCRETE (separate) or CONFLUENT (joined together)?
 Are they LINEAR or not?
-Are the TARGET lesions, ANNULAR, or DISCOID?
+Are they TARGET lesions, ANNULAR, or DISCOID?

 Primary skin lesions

 Skin lesions can be primary or secondary.
 Primary lesions arise directly from a disease process/cause.
-Secondary lesions progress from a primary lesion or due to transformation from interacting with the environment (eg. heat, chemicals) or a patient’s actions (eg. picking, rubbing) .
+Secondary lesions progress from a primary lesion or due to transformation caused by interacting with the environment (e.g., heat, chemicals) or a patient’s actions (e.g., picking, rubbing).

 Primary skin lesions include:

-CRUST: The skin is covered in a layer of dried matter – usually serum, blood, pus, or a combination of these.
+CRUST: The skin is covered in a layer of dried matter – usually serum, blood, pus, or a combination.

-CYST: A closed cavity, filled with semi-solid or liquid material such as fluid or blood.
+CYST: A closed cavity filled with semi-solid or liquid material such as fluid or blood.
 It can be lined with epithelium or endothelium.
-A Cyst which is filled with pus is a PUSTULE.
+A cyst filled with pus is a PUSTULE.

 MACULE: A small, flat, non-palpable skin lesion that is less than 1 cm diameter in size.
 Note that this type of lesion which is >1cm is usually referred to as a PATCH.